-Both the all-pairs and Barnes-Hut algorithms are structured such that the function to update the velocity and position of each body can be applied to the list of all bodies in a map operation, thus exposing data-oriented parallelism.
-All of the three models provide at least a basic parallel map for data-parallel operations.
+Both all-pairs and Barnes-Hut implementations turn out to be data-parallel algorithms as the same operation is applied to the list of bodies in order to update them.
+All of the three models provide some sort of parallel map for data parallelism.